Shak789/NHL-Clutch-Goalscorers/README.md

 - Rebounds Created
 - Assists

+Other features such as zone starts, Quality of Competition and Quality of Teammates were considered but did not improve the model.
+The current features seem predict the clutch score adequately.

 As with the clutch score, these features are normalized per 60 so that they can measure scoring efficiency, not volume.

 ![Formula](https://raw.githubusercontent.com/shak789/NHL-Clutch-Goalscorers/main/Feature_Formula.png)